„Economist“ (1866 und 1867)

 Schließen Wichtiger dagegen als der Economist selbst wußte, folgender Passus, der halb ironisch ist:

-house is diminished easily; it does not fall with a crash.
-Even if 4 or
+easily; it does not fall with a crash.
+Even if 4 or 5 years afterwards

 Schließen (And Overend et Gurney, wiseacre!) but the company itself.
 Reid, Irving et Co. would not have failed nowadays.
 It would have become „Reid, Irving, et Co.
 Limited“, and lasted over, perhaps succeeded etc.«|